shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/making-advanced-e-voting-dapp-avalanche-fuji-using-trufle.md

       }
     },

-    //This function would load account from Metamask to our dDefault
+    // This function would load account from Metamask to our dDefault
     loadAccount: async() => {
       await web3.eth.getAccounts().then((result)=>{
         Default.account = result[0];
       });
     },

-    //This function would help in loading contract to Default.MainContract
+    // This function would help in loading contract to Default.MainContract
     loadMainContract: async () => {
-      //Static pre-deployed contracts should be handled like this const MainContract = await $.getJSON('/mainContractJSON');
+      // Static pre-deployed contracts should be handled like this const MainContract = await $.getJSON('/mainContractJSON');
       Default.contracts.MainContract = TruffleContract(MainContract);
       Default.contracts.MainContract.setProvider(Default.web3Provider);
       Default.MainContract = await Default.contracts.MainContract.deployed();
     },

-    //This function will be called after the browser is ready for blockchain interaction
+    // This function will be called after the browser is ready for blockchain interaction
     render: async() => {
       if(Default.loading) {
         return;